 13. What are the requirements for storage, packaging, and handling of medicines and devices and their constituent components?

-Storage, packaging and handling of medicines is comprehensively regulated by special requirements of Licensing Terms, Good Distribution Practice and Good Storage Practice.
+Storage, packaging and handling of medicines is comprehensively regulated by special requirements of Licensing Terms1, Good Distribution Practice and Good Storage Practice2.

 Among others, warehouse storage requirements include: